 Sister Irena George

 Irena George lived a long and useful life as a Shaker sister in Enfield’s Second (South) Family.
 But hers was not an unblemished record of faithfulness.
-Irena had come into the community as a 4 year old child after her parents had separated.
+Irena had come into the community as a four-year-old child after her parents had separated.

 Original author: Mary Ann Haagen